 From energy-saving PCs using green electricity to reusable cups: Deka’s sustainable banking operations help protect the environment.

-Since 2009, DekaBank has had a certified environmental management system in accordance with DIN EN ISO 14001 for environmental protection.
-Since that time, we have taken many steps to protect the environment and climate:
+Since 2009, DekaBank has had a certified environmental management system in accordance with DIN EN ISO 14001 for environmental protection and we have thus been able to steadily reduce our carbon footprint and have offset emissions for the first time for the year 2020.

 Lighting at Deka is provided by LED lamps.